GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

 0. run `serve ./public`
 0. goto http://localhost:3000/about.html in a browser

-At this point you should
+At this point you should see:

-- [ ] see a picture of a panda
-- [ ] the panda picture has a think black border
+- [ ] a black navbar at the top of the page
-- [ ] the panda picture is centered horizontally
+- [ ] a red logo in the nav bar
-- [ ] the panda picture is never larger than the window
+- [ ] the word "About" in red with a black drop shadow

 __Congratz!__ You've just made some static assets and served them using a simple HTTP server.